Chronic Pain Management Education While In Substance Abuse Treatment

 Regardless of the source, mental health counseling aims to address these issues directly through:

 - Individual and Group Counseling

 - Trauma Counseling

 Every member The Treatment Center staff is dedicated to helping you recover from substance abuse.
-We are experienced in guiding clients through the challenges of managing pain and recovering from substance abuse.
 Our comprehensive approach will allow you to deal with all facets of your addiction simultaneously.